wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

             return rs.next();
         }
     } catch (SQLException e) {
-        throw new APIManagementException("Failed to look up organisation", e);
+        throw new APIManagementException("Failed to look up organization", e);
     }
     ```

-    **Security-scoped thread-local state is the critical case.** State such as tenant identity or trace context that is set at the start of a unit of work MUST be torn down in a `finally` block, because worker threads are reused — leaked scope crosses requests, and a request that inherits a previous tenant's identity is a cross-tenant isolation breach.
+    **Security-scoped thread-local state is the critical case.** State such as tenant identity or trace context that is set at the start of a unit of work MUST be torn down in a `finally` block, because worker threads are reused: leaked scope crosses requests, and a request that inherits a previous tenant's identity is a cross-tenant isolation breach.
 Treat the tear-down as mandatory on the exception path, not a nicety.

     Concretely: pair the start of the scoped flow with its matching end in a `finally`, so the end runs whether the body succeeds or throws.
-In Carbon, `PrivilegedCarbonContext` exposes such a start/end pair for tenant scope (method names below are illustrative — use the start/end pair and tenant-scope setter your `PrivilegedCarbonContext` version actually exposes):
+In Carbon, `PrivilegedCarbonContext` exposes such a start/end pair for tenant scope (method names below are illustrative; use the start/end pair and tenant-scope setter your `PrivilegedCarbonContext` version actually exposes):

     ```java
-    // illustrative — confirm the exact API against your PrivilegedCarbonContext version PrivilegedCarbonContext.startTenantFlow();
+    // illustrative - confirm the exact API against your PrivilegedCarbonContext version PrivilegedCarbonContext.startTenantFlow();
     try {
         // set the tenant scope on the thread-local carbon context, then do tenant-scoped work } finally {
-        PrivilegedCarbonContext.endTenantFlow();   // runs even if the body throws — scope torn down }
+        PrivilegedCarbonContext.endTenantFlow();   // runs even if the body throws - scope torn down }
     ```